-Rubber Soul was released December 3, 1965 and Strawberry Fields Forever was releases as a single on February 13, 1967.
+Rubber Soul was released December 3, 1965 and Strawberry Fields Forever was released as a single on February 13, 1967.
 They could tell Brian that John Lennon was ultimately unhappy with Strawberry Fields.
-George Martin came up with the idea to create the false ending.
+George Martin and not John Lennon came up with the idea to create the false ending on Strawberry Fields.
 Many of the experimental sounds on Strawberry Fields were created by accident.
-This knowledge from the future could make Brain focus himself and do better.
+This knowledge from the future could make Brian focus and finished the album.
 He could have finished Smile instead of creating many short song fragments or he could have blended the microtracks into one long flow as the Beatles did on the second side of Abbey Road.

-Rubber Soul was released December 3, 1965, and Strawberry Fields Forever was released as a single on February 13, 1967.
-There is a very short time period in which Brain could be influenced.
+There is a very short time period in which Brian could be influenced.
 The question would be how to approach him.

-Manson would have been so pleased with his record deal, he probably would have never thought of the idea to start a race war.
-Later in 1983 she could save Dennis from drowning, but first she should save John Lennon from being assassinated on December 8, 1980.
+Manson would have been so pleased to have a record deal, he probably would have never thought of the idea to start a race war.
+Later in 1983, Macy could save Dennis Wilson from drowning, but first she should save John Lennon from being assassinated on December 8, 1980.
 But, when Macy looks at the date February 13th of the release of Strawberry Fields, she wonders if she should instead try to create a delay in the release of Strawberry Fields.
-Putting the release off even one day to February 14th, 1967 Valentines Day could be enough to change all the events that followed.
+Putting the release off even one day to February 14th, 1967 Valentines Day could be enough to change all the tragic events that followed.

 Macy: There are too many things we could be or should be doing when we travel back in time.
 It’s hard to know which one to focus on first, as one change could affect all of the other events.

 They also consider saving JFK, but that has been done before in a novel by Stephen King, which failed miserably.
 Also there could be an issue in traveling back to 1963, before either of them were born, as they may disappear.
 Maybe there is a rule, that you can’t travel to the time before you were born as you may not exist anymore in that time period?

 They must prepare for the trip however, by taking cash that is minted before 1966.
 The Stephen King Book about saving JFK 11/22/63 goes over a list of things one needs to travel into the past and blend in.
-However, the book was so unbearable that Macy did not manage to finish the book.
+However, the book was so unbearably dull that Macy did not manage to finish it.
 She is not sure if the main character saved JFK.
-The uninteresting and unimportant pot boiler characters created by Stephen King to pull on our emotional heart-strings and waste space and time caused Macy to stop listening to the Audible Audio Book, before the character even got to the day of the assassination.
-For some unknown reason the character did not travel straight to the correct day, but rather many years earlier then 1966, and was forced to live out an entire life waiting for the day of the assassination.
+The uninteresting and unimportant pot boiler characters created by Stephen King to pull on our emotional heart-strings and waste space and time caused Macy to stop listening to the Audible Audiobook, before the character even got to the day of the assassination.
+For some unknown reason the character did not travel straight to the correct day, but rather many years earlier then 1966, and was forced to live out an entire lifetime waiting for the day of the assassination.

 Woodleaf has found a new photo.
 He shows the photo to Macy.